-This research degree and our other energy programmes focus on topics such as:
+This research degree and our other energy programmes focus on topics. including:

 - novel geo-energy

 - the sustainable development and use of key resources

 We can supervise MPhil and PhD projects in topics that relate to our main areas of research, which are: